Skip to content Skip to footer

 P&G: one possibility among many

-One—and only one—of those giants will have the opportunity (subject to due diligence) to secure this national sponsorship.
-Doing this in collaboration with a federal agency would be all the more brilliant.
-For example, visualize Procter & Gamble partnering with the U.S. Department of Labor—perhaps establishing a new gold standard for public–private partnerships (PPPs).
+One—and only one—of these giants will have the opportunity (subject to due diligence) to secure this national sponsorship.
+In collaboration with a federal agency, the impact would be even greater.
+Imagine Procter & Gamble partnering with the U.S. Department of Labor—establishing a new gold standard for public–private partnerships (PPPs).

 Click the + to see more and the to see less.

-Similarly, consider a U.S. carmaker197.
-General Motors or Ford could take back share—a miracle in itself.
-For a carmaker such as Rivian—an American company marked by bold, outsized leadership—a partnership with a federal agency would be a deft move for the company and the country alike.
-Rivian would be positioned to gobble chunks of share from Toyota, Honda, and Stellantis.
+Similarly, consider a U.S. automaker.
+General Motors or Ford could reclaim market share—an achievement in itself.
+For a company such as Rivian—an American automaker known for bold, outsized leadership—a partnership with a federal agency would be a deft move for both the company and the country.
+Rivian would be positioned to capture meaningful market share from competitors such as Toyota, Honda, and Stellantis.

-In an address to shareholders, JPMorgan Chase CEO Jamie Dimon emphasized the shared responsibility of CEOs and large corporations to drive societal innovation for the public good.
+In an address to shareholders, JPMorgan Chase CEO Jamie Dimon emphasized the courage to innovate and the shared responsibility of CEOs and large corporations to drive societal innovation for the public good.

 But innovating is difficult, and the will to implement can be even more challenging, as the outcome of true innovation is unknowable until tested by implementation—making the decision to take that risk gut-wrenching.